-Additionally, Program Administrators are responsible for developing program-specific trainings at a level appropriate to the program/activity; program-specific training must cover staff and participant codes of conduct; disability and other accommodations; safety and security protocols; first aid guidelines and medication management; and activities, risks, and responsibilities specific to each program/activity.
+Additionally, Program Administrators are responsible for developing program-specific trainings at a level appropriate to the program/activity; program-specific training must cover participant codes of conduct; disability and other accommodations; safety and security protocols; first aid guidelines and medication management; and activities, risks, and responsibilities specific to each program/activity.

 The Director of Compliance is available to provide training sessions on the policy to university units.
 If you would like to schedule a training on the policy, contact us at email@example.com.

 We will offer one Training and Development session in Summer 2021 on the elements of the policy and best practices for safe youth development programs.
 This session will be offered virtually on Thursday, June 24th from 2:00-3:30PM.
 Once courses are open for registration, interested individuals can register through the Training & Development website at https://hr.uga.edu/employees/training/.
 We also plan to offer sessions of this training in Fall of 2021.